EpicCarlito/maureen/README.md

 # Maureen
 A next.js website for a friend of mine, created to improve her [old carrd](https://okidokiartichoki.carrd.co/) and practice making websites in next.js.
-Uses spotify API to retrieve now playing information as well.
+Uses HTTP requests to the spotify API to retrieve now playing information as well.